 Puppy walker Heather Kuenzi wants to do her best for her huntsman and her puppies.
 She writes:

 "I was recently asked by our huntsman to bring two puppies (Penn-Marydel bloodlines) to our farm for the winter and walk them out!
 Any words of wisdom, or training tips for when I'm out walking the fields with them?
 I'm curious to know if hounds are simply born "biddable" or if there are things I can do to work on developing those traits.
 I'd like to continue to walk puppies for our hunt with future pups and am working hard on returning them as honest members of the pack!
-I also have a half-foxhound house dog who is also enjoying "helping" me with raising them!To read more, log in above or click here to subscribe.
+I also have a half-foxhound house dog who is also enjoying "helping" me with raising them!To read more, a subscription is required.
+Log in or click here to subscribe.